 ‘The Pipes Are Calling’: The Inspiration for Danny Boy

 It is noted by historians that the Londonderry Air was recorded by a Jane Ross in Limavady.
-When a blind fiddler called Jimmy McCurry would sit on the Limavady streets and play delightful songs as a means of gathering coppers.
+A blind fiddler called Jimmy McCurry would sit on the Limavady streets and play delightful songs as a means of gathering coppers.
 Living in the local workhouse, he played local and Irish traditional ballads.
 On one occasion, he set up his playing space for the day opposite Jane Ross’s home.
 He played a particular tune that caught her attention.
 Noting down the infamous tune, she had collected a great number of Irish traditional songs, and passed them to a George Petrie, who published the air in 1855 in a book called “Ancient Music of Ireland”.

 While the modern origins of the song have originated in Limavady, it is believed that its ancient roots are tied elsewhere.
 The air itself was used in Aisling an Oigfir attributed to Ruadhrai Dall O Cathain and collected by Edward Bunting from the harp playing of Denis Hempson in Magilligan after the 1792 Belfast Harp festival.